CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Definitions.01.md

 2.1.4.2.sec=does not knowingly collect, use, retain, or disclose any information that is linked with personal data and includes, or relates directly to, that individual’s medical history; national origin; sexual orientation; gender identity; religious beliefs or affiliation; income, assets, or liabilities; precise geolocation information; unique biometric data; or Social Security number.

-2.1.4.3.sec=notwithstanding the foregoing, any person that is a covered entity solely because of clause (ii) shall be a covered entity only with regard to the data described in clause (ii).
+2.1.4.3.sec=notwithstanding the foregoing, any person that is {a_covered_entity} solely because of clause (ii) shall be {a_covered_entity} only with regard to the data described in clause (ii).

-2.1.4.4.sec=notwithstanding the foregoing, any person described in clauses (i)-(ii) may elect to become a covered entity through public election;
+2.1.4.4.sec=notwithstanding the foregoing, any person described in clauses (i)-(ii) may elect to become {a_covered_entity} through public election;

 2.1.4.=[02/Bit/Ssec_04]

-2.1.5.sec=any person that has 25 or fewer employees, and would otherwise be a covered entity solely because of data that the person processes related to job applicants and employees in the ordinary course; or
+2.1.5.sec=any person that has 25 or fewer employees, and would otherwise be {a_covered_entity} solely because of data that the person processes related to job applicants and employees in the ordinary course; or

 2.1.5.sec=any other exceptions established pursuant to section 405 of this Act.